simonkub/laravel-sipgate-notifications/README.md

 }
 ```

-Or add a `routeNotificationForSipgate` method to your notifiable class.
+Or add a `routeNotificationForSipgate` method to your notifiable class:

 ```php
 class User extends Authenticatable